thadoe/Digital_projects_in_Verilog_SystemC/README.md

 Software development on ARM processor was done on Xilinx SDK or Vivado HLS

-High Level Codes in C++ were simulated on EDA playground @ https://www.edaplayground.com/
+Some high level codes in C++ were simulated on EDA playground @ https://www.edaplayground.com/

 ![alt text](unnamed.png)